-Our program prepares teachers to work with students with moderate special needs, pre-kindergarten to grade eight, or grades five to 12.
+Our program prepares teachers to work with students with moderate special needs in pre-kindergarten to grade eight or grades five to 12.
 Candidates for licensure complete comprehensive coursework and related field experiences with students with moderate special needs in schools and other settings.

-Initial teaching licenses earned at Elms College qualify candidates to begin teaching in Massachusetts and more than 40 states, islands, and territories, including all of the New England states.
+Initial teaching licenses earned at Elms College qualify candidates to begin teaching in Massachusetts and more than 40 states, islands, and territories.